 Financial derivative instruments are recognised on their trade date at their fair value.
-Subsequently, the fair value of these instruments is revaluated on a regular basis, with the gains or losses resulting from this revaluation being entered directly in the income statement of the year.
+Subsequently, the fair value of these instruments is revaluated on a daily basis, and the gains or losses resulting from this revaluation are entered directly in the income statement of the year under Gains and losses on financial assets and liabilities at fair value through profit or loss and Hedge accounting, except for gains or losses from the revaluation of foreign exchange derivatives, which are recorded under Foreign exchange differences.